 K-State seeks to assist new tenure-track professors in the basic sciences, applied sciences, and engineering disciplines work with mentors to learn how to obtain significant external funding.
 The K-State mentoring program will support up to five mentees per year at approximately $6,000 each.
 Typically, four awards are made in the spring competition and one award is made in the fall competition of each year.

 The goal of the mentoring award is to provide tenure track assistant professors with mentors who can assist awardees in developing research proposals that could attract the external funding usually necessary for achieving tenure in their respective fields.
 Mentors may be internal at K-State or external at other institutions.
-The award monies can be used for such things as personnel, attendance at short courses, meetings that enhance professional development, travel, seed money for research, or other justifiable uses.
+The award monies can be used for such things as personnel, attendance at short courses, meetings that enhance professional development and other research-related, travel, seed money for research, equipment if justifiable, or other possible research-related uses.

 Each award recipient is required to submit a report to the Provost’s Office, 108 Anderson Hall, toward the end of the academic year that describes the results of the progress achieved as a result of the fellowship.
 Individuals who are awarded fellowships graduate from the program upon receipt of substantial external funding.
 If a fellowship recipient does not receive extramural funding during the year of the award, a request for renewal for a subsequent year may be submitted, but it is important for applicants to show both progress in their research and attempts to obtain extramural funding to be considered for a renewal.